alexkasko/parallel-queries/README.md

 ###Starting queries execution

 Queries are executed in background threads.
-After instance creation `ParallelQueriesIterator` is a "passive" object and will throw `IllegalStateException` on attemt to iterate over it.
+After instance creation `ParallelQueriesIterator` is a "passive" object and will throw `IllegalStateException` on attempt to iterate over it.

 To start actual query execution you must call `start` method providing collection of parameters mappings.
-It fires background workers, that will be active untill all results are read from iterator or execution cancelled.
+It fires background workers, that will be active until all results are read from iterator or execution cancelled.

 Finished (exhausted) iterator may be restarted calling `start` another time.